-(1) Front of truck
+(1) Rear of truck

-- 1 With mast and Carriage Installed - a.
+- 1 With mast and carriage Installed - a.
 Lower the carriage fully. - b.
-Put a tie down (e.g., chain) between the carriage fork bars. - 2 Without a mast and Carriage Installeda.
+Put a tie down (e.g., chain) between the carriage and fork bars. - 2 Without a mast and carriage installed a.
 Put a chain across the truck floor plate. - Protect truck from chain damage by using covered chain or protective material under the chain at contact points.

-(2) Rear of truck
+(2) Front of truck

-1 Attach the tie down to pocket in bottom of counterweight.
+1 Attach the tie down to pocket in bottom of front frame.